lukexyz/CraftVision/README.md

 2. :white_check_mark: Get YOLOv3 implementation running
 3. :white_check_mark: Extract bottle bounding boxing from YOLOv3 and send them to the brand classifier CNN
 4. Improve HUD visuals when critic score is returned and displayed about beverage
-4. Get this all running.
-Video first fine, the video stream
+    - Resize image output so text is readable
+4. Create loop for video stream rather than static image

 ## Installation from aws